48 Hours in Toronto: Ultimate Travel Guide

 Day 2

-Kick off day two of your 48 hours in Toronto with a visit to ROM.
+Kick-off day two of your 48 hours in Toronto with a visit to ROM.
 This cultural treasure house offers a wide array of art, culture, and natural history exhibits.
 Also, include the street art into your two-day itinerary to help you grasp the beauty of this city even better.
+The admission is typically around CAD 23 for adults.

 As evening approaches, head to the Distillery District.
 This national historic site offers unique restaurants, art galleries, and boutiques nestled among beautiful Victorian architecture.
 The Mill Street Brewery is a great place to stop for a break and a good drink.